codershona/docker_devops_kubernetes/docker-process-approach/docker-2.md

  * This is all about the images by building blocks of the container.
  * Think about how to find good images and in the whole process and how to manage those images.
- * TRy to manage the local image Cache when we download those images and created them on our own machines.
+ * Try to manage the local image Cache when we download those images and created them on our own machines.
  * It is an app binaries and binaries which is for our app that we are working on and we need to know the way it run in th metadata.
  * Defintion: An image is an ordered collection of the root of filesystems changes and the corresponding execution parameters for uses including a container runtimes.
  * Inside this image there is actually no complete OS, It does not have kernel and kernel modules such as, drives.